 Health professionals use research skills to develop programs and interventions that enhance the health of communities and demonstrate the efficacy of programs to community partners.
 In this course, students engage in practical application of research methods that inform health programs, policy, and practice.
 Specific topics covered include study designs, sampling, identification of variables, methods of data collection and analysis, key concepts in measurement (including reliability and validity), program evaluation, culturally appropriate community-based participatory research, funding sources, and research ethics.
 As a major assignment in this course, students develop a proposal for a community health intervention.
 PUBH 8032, PUBH 8033, and PUBH 8035.)

 Competency in program design, implementation, and evaluation is promoted in this course.
 Students have an overview of public health program planning and development, as well as needs and assets assessment.
 They focus on the methods required to implement programs and evaluate their efficacy.
 Students discuss the administration and coordination of public health program interventions and activities, and they explore the variety of methods used to facilitate public health research.
-PUBH 8440.)
+PUBH 8440 and RESI 8402.)

-Through this course, doctoral students have the opportunity to integrate their Program of Study into an in-depth exploration of an interest area that includes the completion of a research study.
+Through this course, doctoral students have the opportunity to integrate their program of study into an in-depth exploration of an interest area that includes the completion of a research study.
 Students complete the dissertation independently, with the guidance of a dissertation supervisory committee chair and committee members, in a learning platform classroom in which weekly participation is required.
-Students complete a prospectus, proposal, Institutional Review Board application, and dissertation.Students take this course for a minimum of 4 quarters and are continuously enrolled until completion of their Dissertation with final Chief Academic Officer (CAO) approval.To complete a dissertation, students must obtain the academic approval of several independent evaluators including their committee, the University Research Reviewer, and the Institutional Review Board; pass the Form and Style Review; gain approval at the oral defense stage; and gain final approval by the Chief Academic Officer.
+Students complete a prospectus, proposal, Institutional Review Board application, and dissertation.Students take this course for a minimum of four quarters and are continuously enrolled until completion of their dissertation with final chief academic officer (CAO) approval.To complete a dissertation, students must obtain the academic approval of several independent evaluators including their committee, the University Research Reviewer, and the Institutional Review Board; pass the Form and Style Review; gain approval at the oral defense stage; and gain final approval by the chief academic officer.
 Students must also publish their dissertation on ProQuest before their degree is conferred.
 Learn more about the dissertation process in the Dissertation Guidebook.
+RESI 8403.)

 *PUBH 9001 must be successfully completed at least four times for 20 credits.